ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 **CSV Data Import:**

-We imported the data from our CSV file located in the HDFS.
+The data is imported from our CSV file located in the HDFS.
 The file path was specified, and the import data option was checked to ensure that the table was populated with the incoming data.

 [Request Data File](data/Request.csv)